 No more than four claims may be made for the entire period of PhD study.

 MA students are eligible to apply for funding only in the single funded year of the program.

 Claims must be associated with travel undertaken for one or more of the following purposes:

 1. to present papers at conferences in academic fields relevant to the English graduate program.

 2. to make library or archival visits when this work is clearly integral to the student's thesis or project and the resources towards it are demonstrably not available at Western

 3. to interview oral informants (e.g., authors) when this work is clearly integral to the student's thesis or project and when ethical clearance has been obtained.

 Before their proposed travel, students should submit a Graduate Student Request for Travel Expenses form in order to receive pre-approval for funding reimbursement.
 The form can be downloaded and printed here: Travel Funding Request Form.

-Completed forms, with the necessary signatures (the applicant's, as well as his/her supervisor, if one has officially been named) and supporting documentation, should be submitted to the Graduate Assistant (UC 180) for the approval of the Graduate Chair.
+Completed forms, with the necessary signatures (the applicant's, as well as his/her supervisor, if one has officially been named) and supporting documentation, should be submitted to the Graduate Assistant (AHB 2G02B) for the approval of the Graduate Chair.